 MPC with mixed mode operation.
 Wysteria [56] performs mixed mode computations that move between MPC and local work.
 Wysteria programs are written in a DSL that creates the programmer illusion of a single thread of control.
 However, the programmer must still manually annotate which blocks of the computation run under MPC, and which blocks are to be carried out locally.
 These annotations are much more fine-grained than Conclave's input annotations, and require MPC proficiency.
 By contrast, Conclave targets data analysts with minimal MPC knowledge, and focuses on automation.
 Conclave automatically optimizes queries to reduce the use of MPC, for instance via the MPC pushdown, whereas Wysteria requires the programmer to manually identify and implement such optimizations via the aforementioned per-block annotations.
-Furthermore, Conclave supports distributed backend systems for parallel processing: it connects with data-parallel frameworks like Spark.
+Furthermore, Conclave supports parallel cleartext processing using existing frameworks like Spark.